Electrux/libs/README.md

-# clibs
+# libs
-Libraries for C language
+Libraries for various languages